Fluffy (band): History

 They were signed by Dave Stewart of Eurythmics to the publishing side of his label, Anxious Records.
 Stewart threw a party for the band's first single, "Hypersonic".
 Although Fluffy were initially signed to Parkway Records (owned by press agents Phill Savidge and John Best of Savidge and Best), it was not until A&R man Tom Zutaut signed them to a two-album deal with The Enclave/Hut/Virgin that Fluffy gained wider notoriety.
 The band appeared on the NMEs yearly bratbus tour in 1996, along with The Bluetones, The Cardigans, and Heavy Stereo.
 The band's debut album Black Eye was released in 1996, and the band supported the Foo Fighters on tour.
 They were the opening act for the Sex Pistols reunion tour of Japan, as well as the Sex Pistols' first reunion show at Finsbury Park.

 Fluffy were also the opening band during the European part of Marilyn Manson's 'Anti-Christ Superstar' tour, and toured the US with the Neurotic Outsiders.
 Their music video for "Black Eye" was shot in New Orleans by Floria Sigismondi, and the making of the video was documented by MTV.
 Their album Black Eye was produced by Bill Price, who also recorded Never Mind the Bollocks.
-The band was regularly featured in several magazines: Kerrang, Q, Select, NME, and Melody Maker.
-They also appeared on several UK television shows, including The Big Breakfast, Hotel Babylon, and Top of the Pops.
+The band was featured in the magazines: Kerrang, Q, Select, NME, and Melody Maker.
+They also appeared on the UK television shows The Big Breakfast, Hotel Babylon, and Top of the Pops.

 Fluffy finally split in 1998, when Rootes and Storer moved to Los Angeles, California.
 Rootes went on to form Harlow, who participated in the VH1 reality television show, Bands on the Run.
 Storer joined Jessicka's band Jack Off Jill in 2000 for their final performance, played in Fireball Ministry and also played bass in Duff McKagan's solo band, Loaded, and then formed Thee Heavenly Music Association with guitarist/producer Dave Hillis.
 She is a vocalist on the Twilight Singers album, She Loves You, with Mark Lanegan and Greg Dulli.
 Adams and Jones formed an all-female band called Darling.
-They live in London.